Why is my address not eligible for a voucher?

 We are using vouchers to help support the cost of broadband installation in places where;

 - Gigabit-capable connectivity is not available today, and

-- A network provider is not expected to provide a service in the future.
+- A supplier is not expected to provide a service in the future.

 Government aims to help in places where the market is not expected to go.
 As a result, the voucher scheme operates in rural areas only.